Art-Sells/Arells/Build-Notes.md

 **If initial Bitcoin amount is less than USDC amount, then "buy" equivalent BTC before exporting so for example: You start with 0.00121 BTC worth $200 when Bitcoin is at $60,000.
 To maintain the same value ($205), when the price of Bitcoin falls to $10,000, you buy Bitcoin using your $205 in USDC.
 At $10,000 per Bitcoin, you would get: $205 / $10,000 = 0.0205 BTC.**

 ### Testing
-- Export Test (similar to sell except)
+- Export Test (similar to sell except (Combines the acVactTaa and acVactDas and subtracts from the group with the lowest cpVatop first))
 - - Ensure the “if changes supplicate” logic accounts only for changes from 0, not from number changes if cVactTaa changes from .03 to .02 or the Da, still activate (from selling)
 - 3%-0.1% export (selling) fee?
 - **fix Selling Discrepancy Issue (VERY IMPORTANT)**